Frequently Asked Questions

 Why are evaluation interviews recorded?

-Recording the evaluation is an important component of BHCOE’s internal quality assurance process.
+Recording interviews is an important component of BHCOE’s internal quality assurance process.
 BHCOE regularly conducts inter-observer agreement (IOA) on evaluations to ensure that findings are scored fairly and appropriately.
 This helps our organization maintain a high standard of reliability in our accreditation scoring process.

 What are the financial benefits of BHCOE Accreditation?